hgrecco/pint/docs/numpy.rst

 - ``Series``, as defined by pandas
 - ``DataArray``, ``Dataset``, and ``Variable``, as defined by xarray

-If your application requires extension of this collection of types, the collection of type names is available in Pint's API at ``pint.compat.upcast_types``.
+If your application requires extension of this collection of types, it is available in Pint's API at ``pint.compat.upcast_types``.
 Note that these are also the types to which a Quantity object will defer for arithmetic operations.

 To achive these function and ufunc overrides, Pint uses the ``__array_function__`` and ``__array_ufunc__`` protocols respectively, as recommened by NumPy.
 This means that